 Birthplace: Perth, Australia

-Rush Limbaugh announced on his radio show that he too was addicted to Oxy and would be checking himself into rehab.
-It came one week after law enforcement sources that Limbaugh's name had come up during an investigation into a black market drug ring in Palm Beach County, Florida.
+Rush Limbaugh announced on his radio show that he too was hooked on Oxy and would be checking himself into a facility.
+It came one week after law enforcement sources that Limbaugh's name had come up during an investigation into an underground operation in Palm Beach County, Florida.

 Birthplace: Cape Girardeau, Missouri, United States of America